russellf9/f9-ionic-webrtc/README.md

 Make sure your build target is an actual iPhone or iPad running on the arm7 architecture.
 The iPhone and iPad simulators are not emulators, and only run on i386.
 The compiled RTC libraries for ios have been built for arm7.

+I'm using Xcode rather than the Gulp or Ionic commands to deploy the app at the moment.
+(I'll document if that is the best technique in due course.)

 ### Plugin issues

 I had an issue where the _.../Plugins/_ folder was empty after a build.